Reviewed February 2024

 The Consular at the Passport and Visa Division of the Ministry of External Affairs issues two types of passport applications for Indian passport holders, namely the Normal passport application and the Tatkaal passport application.
 The Tatkaal passport applications are mainly filed for people who need the passport on an urgent basis.

-Here is everything you need to know about the Tatkaal passport application scheme in India.
+Explore everything you need to know about the Tatkaal passport application scheme in India through this Wego article.

 Table of Contents